 You guys are probably raising an eyebrow, maybe even muttering, “Thanks, Captain Obvious,” under your breath at your screens right about now.
 Good.
 That means it worked. 🙂

 “Obvious” is one of those words that you kind of have to wonder why it even exists.
 It’s there to point out things that you shouldn’t really have to point out.
 It shouldn’t be necessary, but it kind of is sometimes.
-Imagine yourself (or don’t) raising a child (because you might actually be doing so, you poor thing.)
+Imagine yourself raising a child (or don’t because you might actually be doing so).
 Whether you’re young or old, father or mother, you’ve done a good enough amount of life to have learned a few things about the world, the way it works, and such.
 Your child?
 Not so much.
 Granted, there are some pretty intelligent kids out there, but I digress.

 At some point, they’re going to do something that just makes you want to, well, obviously…